 Denise L. Nappier

-As Connecticut’s chief elected financial officer, Nappier oversees $50 billion in state funds, including the $26 billion Connecticut Retirement Plans and Trust Funds, one of the nation’s top performing state pension funds.
+As Connecticut’s chief elected financial officer, Nappier oversees $56 billion in state funds, including the $29 billion Connecticut Retirement Plans and Trust Funds, one of the nation’s top performing state pension funds.
 Treasurer Nappier is one of the nation's leading institutional investors working for corporate reform on issues including executive compensation, conflicts of interest in accounting practices, independence and diversity of board members, and disclosure of financial risks of climate change.
-She proposed and co-chaired the Institutional Investor Summit on Climate Risk, held at the United Nations in 2003, 2005 and 2008.
+She proposed and co-chaired the Institutional Investor Summit on Climate Risk, held at the United Nations in 2003 and every two years thereafter.